valerielnd/Amazon_Vine_Analysis/README.md

 ![vine_helpful]()

 Then, we filtered the new dataFrame to retrieve all the rows where a review was written as part of the Vine program (paid):
 ![vine_paid]()

-We repeated the last to to retrieve all the rows where a review was was not part of the Vine program (unpaid):
+We repeated the last step to retrieve all the rows where a review was not part of the Vine program (unpaid):

 ![vine_unpaid]()

-We used those 4 dataFrames to retrive the following information:
+We used those four dataFrames to retrieve the following information:

 * 	The total number number of paid reviews
 	![paid_reviews]()